McKenzie Long is a writer, graphic designer, and rock climber living in the Sierra Nevada.

 McKenzie has been writing about the outdoors in a slightly different capacity for years.
 She wrote gear reviews for the website OutdoorGearLab.com for six years, starting with the company before the website was officially launched and working up to a managing editor position where she was responsible for hiring, editing, and product selection as well as content creation.
 Now she continues to write detailed evaluations of outdoor gear for GearInstitute.com.

 She has also co-written two climbing guidebooks.
-For one of them, Supertopo’s High Sierra Climbing, Second Edition, McKenzie took over the title, explored and added new routes to the book, rewrote, and redesigned the whole thing without any continuous collaboration from the previous author.
-McKenzie is now taking this penchant for writing about place to its next evolution: rather than a guidebook or a gear review focused on details to help visitors or consumers, she wants to express the essence of places while educating and informing.
+For one of them, Supertopo’s second edition of High Sierra Climbing, McKenzie took over the title, explored and added new routes to the book, rewrote, and redesigned the whole thing without any continuous collaboration from the previous author.
+McKenzie is now taking this penchant for writing about place to its next evolution: rather than a guidebook or a gear review focused on helping visitors or consumers, she wants to reevaluate the human relationship with landscapes.
+Rather than focus on what can be taken from the land, she wants to show that the human-land relationship is symbiotic and reciprocal.
 For a glimpse of the places she is visiting and writing about, visit her National Monuments page.